243 FW 4

 4.6 What are the safety requirements for PITs?

-A. High lift rider trucks must be fitted with an overhead guard manufactured in accordance with the American National Standard for Powered Industrial Trucks, Part II, ANSI B56.1-1969, unless operating conditions won’t allow it.
+A. High lift rider trucks must be fitted with an overhead guard manufactured in accordance with the American National Standards Institute (ANSI)/Industrial Truck Standards Development Foundation (ITSDF) B56 Standards, unless operating conditions won’t allow it.

-B. Forklifts must have a vertical load back rest extension manufactured in accordance with the American National Standard for Powered Industrial Trucks, if the type of load presents this hazard.
+B. Forklifts must have a vertical load back rest extension manufactured in accordance with the ANSI/ITSDF B56 Standards if the type of load presents this hazard.

 4.7 What are the restrictions on PIT operation?